Homeschooling During Coronavirus

-Imagine your family ten years from now, looking back on this time.
+Imagine your family ten years from now, looking back on homeschooling during coronavirus.
 What will you want to remember most?
 How does this sound:

 Read-alouds on the sofa under cozy blankets, baking and cooking, dealing with squabbles and bad attitudes (this is real life, after all), chores, Lego villages, discussions around the table, documentaries and movies, time spent outdoors, board games, ice cream and audiobooks, online learning and podcasts.